 If you’ve cut off roach water sources and have been keeping a cleaner home than Martha Stewart but you’re still battling roaches, it’s time to start more deliberate methods.

 Good old-fashioned soap and water is a safe, reliable, and inexpensive method.
-Create a soapy solution that you can spray with a bottle.
+Create a soapy water solution that you can spray with a bottle.
 It will only take about 2 – 3 sprays to kill any roaches, as the soapy solution will cover their breathing pores and suffocate them.
+This is a great rodent extermination method for individual cockroaches, but it won't keep them out of your home or prevent them from entering your home.

 If the soap and water isn’t cutting it, you may want to take it up a notch with insecticide, but keep in mind that while insecticides may be more effective initially, they can also have the opposite effect of driving roaches further into the walls.